jah-guide/fitquest/README.md

 While the **full notification system is not yet complete**, foundational work was done toward supporting real-time user alerts.

 This feature is planned for future expansion.

 ---

+## 🔑 Single Sign-On (SSO) Integration

+The application includes **Single Sign-On (SSO)** functionality to streamline user authentication:
+- Users can authenticate using an external identity provider
+- Eliminates the need to manually create and remember credentials
+- On first SSO login, a user profile is automatically created in the backend
+- Returning users are authenticated seamlessly
+- SSO accounts are linked to workouts and routines stored in MongoDB

+This feature improves usability, accessibility, and user retention.

+---